Life insurance for nurses could describe the death in…

 Family income benefit (FIB)

 Family income benefit differs to traditional life insurance.
-Rather than a lump sum pay out your loved ones will receive monthly income payments to help replace your lost salary.
+Rather than a lump sum pay out your loved ones can receive monthly income payments to help replace your lost salary.

 This is an ideal option for long term family budgeting and can help your family continue with their current lifestyle.